 There is no better example of the celebrated Somerville House spirit than that embraced by our Boarding Community.
 It is the friendships, a sense of belonging and a shared commitment to the fullness of life and learning and that makes the Somerville House boarding house a true home away from home.

-Somerville House provides a warm, supportive environment where each Boarder is encouraged to balance structure and routine with the freedom to explore and develop individually.
+In the supportive and warm boarding environment, students are encouraged to balance structure and routine with the freedom to explore and develop individually.

 Our central location means students have the cultural heartland of Queensland literally on their doorstep with easy access to South Bank parklands, the Queensland Performing Arts Centre, the Queensland State Library, Museum and Art Gallery, the botanical gardens and much more.

-For more information about boarding at Somerville House, please visit: http://www.somerville.qld.edu.au/boarding
+For more information about boarding at Somerville House, please visit www.somerville.qld.edu.au/boarding